 Defendant Nathan Damigo is a white nationalist and the founder of the white supremacist organization Identity Evropa (another defendant).
 He was arrested for assaulting a woman at the “Battle for Berkeley” rally, which Damigo described as a test run for the violence in Charlottesville.
 Defendant Spencer has stated that Damigo and Identity Evropa took the lead in organizing white supremacist participation among people from outside of Charlottesville in connection with the events on August 11th and 12th.
 Photo: SPLC

-Defendant Elliott Kline, aka Eli Mosley, is a white supremacist who was the leader of Identity Evropa from August to November 2017.
+Defendant Elliot Kline, aka Eli Mosley, is a white supremacist who was the leader of Identity Evropa from August to November 2017.
 He is also a co-founder with Defendant Richard Spencer of Operation Homeland, an organization that aims to take white nationalist activism “to the next level.”
 He has described himself as the organizer of the Unite the Right “rally.”

 In January 2020, Kline was put in jail and ordered to pay additional monetary sanctions after defying multiple court orders.
 In May 2020, Kline, defendant Vanguard America, and defendant Heimbach were ordered by the court to pay $41,300 in financial penalties after repeatedly flouting court orders.
 Photo: SPLC